wilmixsolomon7/NJDOLLAR/README.md

 JAS
 ---

-JAS   is  the   Technology   invented   in  JDollar(J$)  by  wilmix  jemin j  at  nov  2015.
+JAS   is  the   Technology   invented   by  wilmix  jemin j  at  nov  2015.

+Period   between   (2000   to    2013).

+And  it's   research   is  completed    in  year  2013.

 Advantages: